Week 5: Working with Tabular Data in Python with Pandas¶

 <Axes: xlabel='NWCG_GENERAL_CAUSE'>

-Exercise 5: Plot the number of wildfires every year.¶
+Exercise 6: Plot the number of wildfires every year.
+(5 points)¶

-Exercise 6: Plot the number of wildfires in CA every year.¶
+Exercise 7: Plot the number of wildfires in CA every year.
+(5 points)¶

 2.5 Groupby multiple index¶